wyhitcs/team-letsencrypt/draftv1.md

 ###2.2.3 Impact of the System on Environment

 The impact of system on environment concerns about the dependencies of other system on Let's Encrypt and other systems’ decommissions and data migration.
-Since Let's Encrypt can be used as a plugin embedded in other certificate systems, the performance of those systems depend on Let's Encrypt.
+Since Let's Encrypt can be used as a plugin embedded in other certificate systems, the performance of those systems depends on Let's Encrypt.
 As a newly developed project, there is not any system decommissions because of Let's Encrypt so far.
 Finally, Let's Encrypt is independently developed by ISRG.